Armagh Rhymers

 Source:: RTE

-They seem to have a small footprint since I have never heard of them.
-Though the Armagh Rhymers perform at festivals, they also do great things for their communities, going to school and nursing homes, educating, and entertaining.
+I was glad to have learned about them.
+Though the Armagh Rhymers mostly perform at festivals, they also do great things for their communities, going to schools and nursing homes, educating, and entertaining.

 I just wanted to share the Armagh Rhymers.
-It would be awesome to see them perform live.
+It’s on my bucket list to see them perform live.
 Here’s their Facebook page.

 To Ireland’s Secrets,